 - When you finally need to buy new appliances, go for those that have Energy Star certifications.
 You can get tax credit, plus contribute to the environment.

 - Investment properties can increase in value by easy cosmetic repairs such as repairing an old porch or deck to up the curb appeal of the home.
+Check out some outdoor flooring options that can quickly increase the value of your investment properties.

 - Once you’ve felt a connection to the house, be sure to assess the neighborhood as well.
 Drive around during different times of the day and assess if the area is noisy, or if the community fits your requirements.